Ajfriel86/PilateParadise/README.md

 ![color swatch](./Readmeimages/colour_swatch.png)

 I started with having the cards on every page with the background color set to black but, after some consideration and using the color swatch, I decided to make some changes.
 The changes made, I believe, add to the look and feel of the site.
-These images below are of the older version of the site:
+The images below are of the older version of the site:

 #### Landing page:
 ![Index Old](./Readmeimages/landing_page.png)